-- Survey the job site to determine the best location for mounting the outdoor unit. - The outdoor unit should be installed no closer than 18 inches from the outside walls of the facility and in an area free from overhead obstructions to ensure unrestricted airflow through the outdoor unit. - Sufficient clearance for unobstructed airflow through the outdoor coil must be maintained in order to achieve rated performance.
-For minimum clearances to obstructions, see Figure 1. - Overhead obstructions (Figure 1), poorly ventilated areas, and areas subject to accumulation of debris should be avoided. - Consideration should be given to availability of electric power, service access, noise, and shade.
+- Survey the job site to determine the best location for mounting the outdoor unit. - Sufficient clearance for unobstructed airflow through the outdoor coil must be maintained in order to achieve rated performance.
+See Figure 1 for minimum clearances to obstructions. - Overhead obstructions (Figure 1), poorly ventilated areas, and areas subject to accumulation of debris should be avoided. - Consideration should be given to availability of electric power, service access, noise, and shade.